 The 4Cs influence the price of every stone.
 A flawless, perfectly clear, well-proportioned stone will cost much more than a flawed diamond of the same carat weight.
 However, the diamond market works around supply and demand, and the demand for brilliance and the supply of rough diamonds nudge certain shapes (or diamond cuts) into a higher price range.

 What’s the Most Expensive Cut for a Diamond?

 While round brilliant diamonds secure the top spot in popularity and price, the other shapes offer their own unique benefits, often at lower price points.
-Here’s how the rest of those glittering shapes stack up:
+Take a look at how the rest of those glittering shapes stack up:

 The princess cut is the second most popular diamond shape.
 Princess cuts offer a modern look but also fit well with traditional settings.
 The catch?
 The cut must have a very specific length-to-width ratio to create a symmetrical square — anything less decreases the diamond’s overall value.